Out and About in the Wye Valley and Forest of Dean

 Emry, Ruthin (Aug 2018)

-"In short, it must be one of the most"In beautiful parts of the world.
+"In short, it must be one of the most "beautiful parts of the world.

 This is wonderful walking country, offering good leg stretching hills.
 The drive across Brecon National Park to Hay on Wye is exceptional".
 J & P Clarke (October 2018)

-Canoeing and kyaking are favourite leisure activities on the River Wye which winds its way down from Ross on Wye, through Symonds Yat, down to Monmouth and then through to Brockweir, ending up in the Severn Estuary if you paddle too far!
+Canoeing, kyaking and Stand Up Paddleboarding (SUP), are favourite leisure activities on the River Wye which winds its way down from Ross on Wye, through Symonds Yat, down to Monmouth and then through to Brockweir, ending up in the Severn Estuary if you paddle too far!
 There are choices of routes and distances to suit all abilities.
 Companies either hire out kyaks or canoes for the half day or longer, take you to a launch venue and meet you at an agreed finish point, or you can go with guided groups - always great fun to share the river with groups of like-minded people.
 You could try Monmouth Canoe & Activity Centre or Wye Canoes.

 Stand up Paddleboarding is also available locally